New Balance FuelCell Rebel v5 Running Shoe Review

 Lateral Stability

-The New Balance FuelCell Rebel v5 marks a notable shift in the series, moving away from the bold, unpredictable feel of earlier versions and leaning into the mushy, higher-stacked trend seen across many modern daily trainers.
-The Rebel name was once synonymous with wild, lightweight fun—a shoe that felt fast and exciting.
+The New Balance FuelCell Rebel v5 marks a notable shift in the series, moving away from earlier versions' bold, unpredictable feel and leaning into the mushy, higher-stacked trend seen across many modern daily trainers.
+The Rebel name was once synonymous with wild, lightweight fun: a shoe that felt fast and exciting.
 Version 5 dials that back, offering more underfoot protection and a more protective ride that's better suited for daily mileage and longer runs.
-It's no longer focused on being ultra-light, but it still feels nimble on foot and retains the natural stability that made the FuelCell Rebel v4 stand out.
+It's no longer focused on being ultra-light, but it still retains the nimbleness that made the FuelCell Rebel v4 stand out.
 It may not be as rebellious as it once was, but it's evolved into a more dependable option you can confidently reach for every day.

 Our Verdict

 The New Balance FuelCell Rebel v5 isn't built for marathon racing, but it's not completely out of its depth either.
-Its forgiving ride and solid cushioning make it comfortable enough for some longer runs, and the wide, stable platform helps preserve form late into long efforts.
-That said, with only moderate energy return and no plate, it lacks the propulsion found in true marathon racing shoes.
+The wide, stable platform helps preserve your running form.
+That said, with only some energy return and no plate, it lacks the propulsion found in true marathon racing shoes.
 It's best suited for runners who want a no-fuss shoe for lower-pressure marathon efforts, or for those who value comfort over raw speed.

 Pros